factory51/gig/task_3/README.md

 ## Requirements

-Below is an explination of how the database handles the requirements indicated in the task.
+Below is an explanation of how the database handles the requirements indicated in the task.

 ### Manage Users